 Your employer's 401(a) defined contribution plan provides you with an additional way to save toward retirement.

-Your 401(a) plan consists of employer contributions, which may be made under be a discretionary or fixed formula, and may provide for matching contribution on participants' contributions.
+Your 401(a) plan consists of employer contributions, which may be made under a discretionary or fixed formula, and may provide for a match on employee contributions.
 If made on a pre-tax basis, employee contributions to a 401(a) plan are mandatory (and, if the employer is a governmental entity, may meet the requirements of a governmental pick-up contribution); otherwise, they can be made on an after-tax basis.
 In general, (other than after-tax contributions) contributions and earnings in your 401(a) participant account are not subject to federal income taxes until they are withdrawn.

 Who is eligible to participate in a 401(a) defined contribution plan?

-Your employer's 401(a) plan document will establish the criteria for eligibility, which provide that you reach a minimum age and/or satisfy a period of service with the employer.
-In some cases, if the employer is entity, you may be required to choose to participate in your employer's 401(a) defined contribution plan instead of participating in the governmental retirement system.
+Your employer's 401(a) plan document will establish the criteria for plan eligibility.
+Typically, you must reach a minimum age and/or satisfy a period of service with the employer to be eligible.
+In some cases, if the employer is a governmental entity, you may be required to choose to participate in your governmental 401(a) defined contribution plan instead of participating in the governmental retirement system.

 Are there limits on the amount of contributions that can be made to my plan account?

-Total contributions and forfeitures that can be allocated annually to your participant account under the plan is the lesser of:
+The total contributions and forfeitures that can be allocated annually to your participant account under the plan are limited to the lesser of: